Skip to main content

 }

-Sample file for creating an image and setting up access to the image for other projects
+Example file for creating an image and configuring access to the image for other projects

 resource "openstack_images_image_v2" "image_1" {